Gianni Capaldi: Career

 Capaldi has starred in various genres, from drama to horror, he is mostly known in the action world appearing in films such as Blood of Redemption (2013), Puncture Wounds (2014), and Nightworld (2017).

 Capaldi's first major role, portraying a British gangster called English, saw him star alongside Brian Austin Green, Michael Clarke Duncan, Vinnie Jones, Danny Trejo and Tom Sizemore in the action Sony picture film Cross.
 Capaldi worked alongside Morgan Freeman in the children's film, Wish Wizard, a film made in collaboration with the Make-A-Wish Foundation. then in the paranormal moralistic drama The Between, with Isabelle Fuhrman, Joel Courtney and Peter Bogdanovich.

 Capaldi briefly expanded into television with appearances as himself in the HDnet reality television series Hollywood Royale.

 Capaldi's acting credits include Crossroads and romantic drama Don't Pass Me By, before teaming up with Jason Mewes for a web series, Vigilante Diaries.
-He went onto star in Devil's Dozen, a horror feature directed by Jeremy London and also starring C. Thomas Howell and Eric Roberts, which premiered at Graumann's Chinese Theater, Hollywood, in 2013.
+He went onto star in Devil's Dozen, a horror feature directed by Jeremy London and also starring C. Thomas Howell and Eric Roberts, which premiered at Grauman's Chinese Theatre in Hollywood in 2013.

 Capaldi starred in a trio of action films directed by Giorgio Serafini.
 In Ambushed, Capaldi portrays an uncontrollable Scottish gangster alongside Dolph Lundgren, Vinnie Jones and Randy Couture.
 Blood of Redemption showcases the softer side of Capaldi as an American FBI agent, and brother to Billy Zane and nephew to Robert Davi, in a constant struggle to vindicate his fathers murder with Dolph Lundgren and Vinnie Jones, on opposite sides of the fence.
 Capaldi also produced A Certain Justice, starring alongside martial arts specialist, Cung Le, Dolph Lundgren, Vinnie Jones and Briana Evigan.

 Capaldi filmed a theatrically released horror feature in Italy about an urban witch legend Janara (2014) where he played an American priest.
 He continued with filming in Europe in the BBC comedy short film Gasping, set in Scotland with director Greg Hemphill and comedian Frankie Boyle.
 Gasping was nominated for Best Short Film at the 2015 Edinburgh Film Festival.
 Capaldi starred in Mickey Rooney's last film Jeckyl and Hyde, leading the cast as Edward Hyde.
 He then went on to work on Last Man's club, a family film alongside Jake Bussey, Richard Riedle and Kate French.